robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number

-Note: Pass the house name/number wrapped in double quotes along with the postcode parameter
+Note: Pass the house name/number wrapped in double quotes along with the postcode parameter.

 ---